Reflection groups and cones of sums of squares

 \subsection{Even symmetric octics}

 One of the well known and rare cases of equality of sums of squares and non-negative forms in equivariant situations was proven by Harris in \cite{harris1999real}.
 Harris' proof is quite analytical.
 In this subsection we derive a lower dimensional test set for non-negativity of even symmetric ternary octics and as a byproduct we give a new proof of equality.
-Furthermore, we present an uniform description of the cones of $n$-ary even symmetric sums of squares octics.
-We apply the presented techniques from section $2$.
+Furthermore, we present a uniform description of the cones of $n$-ary even symmetric sums of squares octics.